-One of the unfortunate, and long-lasting, effects of the Backlash is that millions of people, particularly those who grew up under the manufactured “girl power” flavor of feminism, have essentialized a commercial, artificially created version of femininity.
+One of the unfortunate, and long-lasting, effects of the Backlash is that millions of people, particularly those who grew up under the manufactured “girl power” flavor of commercialized feminism that had a heyday in the ’80s and early ’90s, have essentialized a commodified, artificially created version of femininity.
 They were told that being a “real” woman meant grooming and adorning oneself in a particular way, primarily using commercial products that maintained an image of womanhood that met the ideals of sexist het dudes: physically small and weak, young or at least looking like it, with bodies displayed in a way that’s culturally coded to signal sexual availability.
 The people making the products necessary to achieve this ideal, from weight loss pills to cosmetics to shoes, sold the ideal as empowerment.
 They sold the lie that as long as a woman could make sexist het dudes want to fuck her, then she had power.
 Nevermind getting any actual economic or political power: the power to give those dudes a boner was framed as the ultimate, and something every woman needed if she wanted to survive.
 They also pushed the idea that a woman who did have economic or political power was somehow required to mitigate that by at least making herself properly decorative, and that women were still required, no matter how healthy their careers, to be full-time parents and housekeepers, too.
 Asking men to do the dishes or change diapers would be emasculating them, doncha know.

 There is, of course, some reality to all this, in a vicious-circle sort of way.
 Sexist gender ideals are so deeply entrenched that people who meet them actually do have more power and privilege.
 Women who are conventionally attractive and compliant with the rules of adornment and behavior are given more attention, better jobs, better pay.
 Women who can pass as a centerfold do get laid more (even if the sex isn’t great.)
 Women who are willing to be entirely financially dependent on someone else in the service of raising children and keeping house do find spouses more easily.
 This is not to say that these women don’t experience sexism–all women do.
 To some degree, they also get more harassment and other unwanted sexual attention because of the cultural coding that women who dress and look a certain way are advertising sexual availability.*